Why and When to Expect Gaussian Error Distributions in Epoch of Reionization 21-cm Power Spectrum Measurements: ``Straight-square" Power Spectrum Estimators

 This is the probability density function for the positive-definite noise bias in a straight-square estimator when all the $\bold{k}$ modes are independent, up to scaling factors from the weights (and the fact that this represents a sum, not an average), which just rescale the $\lambda_j$'s.

 The hypoexponential random variable is also a special case of random variable that arises in the study of finite-state continuous-time Markov chains, called a phase-type random variable \citep{Breuer-Baum}.
 A phase-type random variable describes the sampling distribution for a finite-state Markov process to reach an absorbing state.
 These processes are frequently studied in queuing theory, telecommunications theory, and biology \citep{Nelson1995, Breuer-Baum}.
 The hypoexponential distribution is the absorption time sampling distribution for a Markov process where all states are attainable and there are no cycles.
-Its distribution functions can be efficiently computed using the following theorem. \begin{theorem}[\citet{Breuer-Baum} Theorem 9.2] The cumulative distribution function of the sum of independent, exponentially distributed random variables with scale parameters $\lambda_1,...,\lambda_n$ is equal to $1-\boldsymbol{\alpha}^Te^{\boldsymbol{\theta} x}\mathbf{1}$, and the pdf of the sum is $-\boldsymbol{\alpha}^Te^{\boldsymbol{\theta} x}\boldsymbol{\theta}\mathbf{1},$ where $\alpha\in \mathbf{R}^n$, $\boldsymbol{\alpha}= ,$ $\mathbf{1}\in\mathbf{R}^n$ is $\mathbf{1}= ,$ and $\boldsymbol{\theta} = $ is an $n\times n$ matrix.
-Here $e^\mathbf{A}=\sum_{i=0}^\infty \frac{\mathbf{A}^n}{n!}$ is the matrix exponential. \end{theorem} In the next subsection, we use this form of the hypoexponential random variable to efficiently compute the distribution functions of some pedagogical hypoexponential examples with a high degree of numerical stability.
+Its distribution functions can be efficiently computed using the following theorem. \begin{theorem}[\citet{Breuer-Baum} Theorem 9.2, Example 9.4] The cumulative distribution function of the sum of independent, exponentially distributed random variables with scale parameters $\lambda_1,...,\lambda_n$ is equal to $1-\boldsymbol{\alpha}^Te^{\boldsymbol{\theta} x}\mathbf{1}$, and the pdf of the sum is $-\boldsymbol{\alpha}^Te^{\boldsymbol{\theta} x}\boldsymbol{\theta}\mathbf{1},$ where $\alpha\in \mathbf{R}^n$, $\boldsymbol{\alpha}= ,$ $\mathbf{1}\in\mathbf{R}^n$ is $\mathbf{1}= ,$ and $\boldsymbol{\theta} = $ is an $n\times n$ matrix.
+Here $e^\mathbf{A}=\sum_{i=0}^\infty \frac{\mathbf{A}^n}{n!}$ is the matrix exponential.\footnote{The quantity $\boldsymbol{\alpha}^Te^{\boldsymbol{\theta} x}\mathbf{1}$ is independent of the ordering of the scale parameters $\lambda_1,...,\lambda_n,$ though $e^{\boldsymbol{\theta} x}$ is not.
+This is most clearly understood through the connection between hypoexponential distributions and absorption-time distributions for Markov chains explored in detail in \citet{Breuer-Baum}.} \end{theorem} In the next subsection, we use this form of the hypoexponential random variable to efficiently compute the distribution functions of some pedagogical hypoexponential examples with a high degree of numerical stability.
 In particular, we expose some distinct cases in which the hypoexponential random variable is and is not approximately Gaussian.